mattignal/Tabular_Walkthrough/README.md

 ## Analysis

-The last of these showed the lowest cross-entropy loss (about 0.31 compared to the baseline of of 0.38) on the validation set and it’s predictions were well-calibrated, so I used the probabilities from its predictions as the basis for estimating how many meals were to be ordered.
+The neural network showed the lowest cross-entropy loss (about 0.31 compared to the baseline of of 0.38) on the validation set and it’s predictions were well-calibrated, so I used the probabilities from its predictions as the basis for estimating how many meals were to be ordered.
 However, when I applied it to the ‘meals to be sent’ dataset, I noticed a dramatic inconsistency in the predictions.
 I concluded this had to be due to the differences between the labeled data and the